 Can Children Climb the Leaning Tower of Pisa?

 We love climbing towers when we travel, so we were sad to discover the Leaning Tower of Pisa does not allow kids under the age of 8 years old to climb the tower.
-No matterโฆ simply walking around the stunning monuments while the kids chased pigeons (of course) was worth the visit.
+No matter.
+Simply walking around the stunning monuments while the kids chased pigeons, of course, was worth the visit.

-Leaning Tower of Pisa Skip-the-Line Tickets
+Leaning Tower of Pisa Tickets and Booking Tips

-Additional Things to Do in Pisa with Kids
+Things to Do in Pisa with Kids

 A visit to the Leaning Tower of Pisa with kids is quite impressive, both in beauty and in its angle of leaning, but the Duomo and Baptistery are nice surprises as well.